taybenca/CV/README.md

 #### *Teamwork and Communication*

 Working as a team is something I think is essential because we can always learn and teach.
 It's a valuable exchange for everyone involved.
-When I was an operator at ITH, the hospitals often asked for batches for inventories.
+When I was an operator at <a href="https://ithpharma.com/"> ITH </a>, the hospitals often asked for batches for inventories.
 We needed to work as a team for better efficiency, where we were responsible for checking each other out.

 At makers, it was not much different.
 Working as a team was something accomplished in some projects.
 Understanding each other's needs and difficulties was crucial to delivering the project we would like to present.